coolmanjingwu/zillow-estimate/README.md

 ### 6, How business will use (predicted) model to make decisions:

-1, Help Zillow estimate home values effectively and efficiently.
+1, Help Zillow estimate home values effectively and efficiently by just adding the new predictions on top of the existing ones, resulting in prediction improvement.

-2, The resulting model will let Zillow know who and where are the potential buyers or sellers, also will improve its advertising stats.

-3, Similar model can be applied to study other global markets and help Zillow grow more.
+2, Similar model can be applied to study other global markets and help Zillow grow more.

-4, Our model will also help them make better purchase and selling decisions for their own Zillow properties.
+3, Our model will also help them make better purchase and selling decisions for their own Zillow properties.